 WHY we created this program

-The Maine Women’s Fund created the Swift Social Justice Grants Program to stand with women and girls from communities targeted in our current policy and social landscape as they take action to address immediate threats or take advantage of opportune moments.
+The Maine Women’s Fund created the Swift Social Justice Grants Program to stand with women and girls from communities at risk in our current policy and social landscape as they lead action to address immediate threats or take advantage of opportune moments.

 WHO should apply

-The program is designed to meet timely requests from organizations by and for communities of color, religious minorities, LGBTQ+ communities, immigrants and refugees, and other communities disproportionately impacted by the current social and policy landscape.
-Organizations serving all people, as well as organizations serving boys and men, may apply if eligible, but all funding requests must specifically explain how those who identify as female will lead and be positively impacted by the grant work in the short and long term.
+The program is designed to meet timely requests from organizations being led by and for women and girls from communities of color, religious minorities, LGBTQ+ communities, immigrants and refugees, low income communities and other communities disproportionately impacted by the current social and policy landscape.
+Organizations serving all people, as well as organizations serving boys and men, may apply.
+All funding requests must specifically explain how those who identify as female will lead and be positively impacted by the grant work in the short and long term.

 Eligible organizations can apply for up to $2,000.
 Applications are reviewed on a monthly basis and can expect an answer to their request within four-five weeks of submitting their application.
 For successful applicants, contracts and checks are processed shortly after that.